-The ESA protects species whose survival is recognized (listed) as endangered or threatened.
+The ESA protects species, and the habitats on which they depend, as either endangered or threatened with the primary objective of recovering species so that they no longer need protection under the ESA.
+The ESA requires federal agencies to ensure that any action they authorize, fund, or carry out, will not likely jeopardize the continued existence of any listed species, or destroy or adversely modify any critical habitat for those species.
 Before a plant or animal species (subspecies or distinct population segment) can receive protection under the ESA, it must first be placed on the Federal list of endangered and threatened wildlife and plants.
 The ESA listing program follows a strict legal process to determine whether to list a species, depending on the degree of threat it faces.
 An "endangered" species is one that is in danger of extinction throughout all or a significant portion of its range.
 A "threatened" species is one that is likely to become endangered in the foreseeable future.
 The National Oceanic and Atmospheric Administration (NOAA), Fisheries Division (formerly NMFS) and the U.S. Fish and Wildlife Service (USFWS) share responsibility for implementing ESA requirements.
-NOAA Fisheries has jurisdiction to implement ESA requirements for anadromous (salmonid) species that migrate from the ocean to freshwater for spawning and rearing, as well as marine mammals and sea turtles.
-The USFWS has the same jurisdiction with respect to freshwater species, plants, and animals.
-Authority under the ESA includes listing decisions, designating "critical habitat", developing recovery plans, and regulating "take" of a listed species.
-A "take" means "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct" (see 16 U.S.C.
+NOAA Fisheries has jurisdiction to implement ESA requirements for anadromous (salmonid) species that migrate from the ocean to freshwater for spawning and rearing.
+The USFWS has the same iurisdiction with respect to freshwater species. and terrestrial plants and animals.
+Authority under the ESA includes listing decisions, designating "critical habitat," developing recovery plans, and regulating "take" of a listed species.
+"Take" under the ESA means "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct" any threatened or endangered species (see 16 U.S.C.
 1532(19)).

-ESA: Key Sections
+ESA: Key Sections of the Act

-Section 4 concerns the listing and delisting process and criteria (adding or removing species' protection under the ESA); determinations of either threatened or endangered status, periodic status reviews and recovery planning.
-Section 4(d) provides for special rules which may be issued by the Interior or Commerce Secretaries.
-4(d) rules allow for exceptions to the Section 9 take prohibition, with respect to threatened species, for particular activities specified in rule.
+Section 4 concerns the listing and delisting process and criteria (adding or removing species' protection under the ESA), determinations of either threatened or endangered status, periodic status reviews and recovery planning.
+Listing decisions are based solely on the basis of the species' biological status and threats to their existence.
+Section 4(d) provides for special rules which may be issued by the Interior or Commerce Secretaries that allow for exceptions to the Section 9 take prohibition with respect to threatened species for specified activities.
 Programs and activities identified in a 4(d) rule have been determined to adequately protect species from the named activities and are not subject to federal enforcement action.
 Section 4 further provides for accepted state recovery plans to be the designated recovery path instead of federal regulation.
-Oregon was the first state to attempt this route with the Oregon Plan for Salmon and Watersheds (see Oregon Plan for Salmon and Watersheds Background Brief).
+Oregon was the first state to attempt this route with the Oregon Plan for Salmon and

+Watersheds (see Oregon Plan for Salmon and Watersheds Background Brief).
 There are no Section 4 exceptions for endangered species.